peterjlambert/petelambert.com/src/site/journal/2019-01-31-alcohol-free.md

 Over the last couple of months I’ve trialed a number of these beers, partly because I’m curious, partly because I like variety.
 What follows is a bit of a review on a selection of those I’ve tried.

-/TLDR;/ I don’t really like lager, I like hoppy ales - this follows with non-alcoholic beverages.
+_TLDR;_ I don’t really like lager, I like hoppy ales - this follows with non-alcoholic beverages.

 ---

 ## Lagers